dina-econ-data/hospital-readmission-analysis/README.md

 - RStudio
 - R Markdown
 - FactoMineR
-- factoextra

 ## Expected Outcomes
 This analysis aims to highlight distinct patient profiles and explore their relationship with hospital readmission patterns, providing insights that could support data-driven decision-making in healthcare contexts.

 ## PCA Results

-Principal Component Analysis (PCA) was applied to the numeric variables of the dataset after data cleaning and preprocessing.
+A PCA was applied to the numeric variables of the dataset (13 variables, 101,766 observations) after data cleaning and standardization.

 Two standard criteria were used to determine the number of components to retain: